 - Wheat – has some seeds but easily stopped early on, about $8-15

-- Alfalfa – do NOT use high seed count of both wheat and alfalfa!
+- Alfalfa – Do NOT use a high seed count of both wheat and alfalfa!
 Not recommended! about $10-16

-Prepping the bale.
+Prepping the bales.
 The bales you have chosen will need to be placed and left to “rot” for a few months prior to planting.
-I got a grass / straw mixture bale and let them sit in the mid-summer sun to early spring time.
+Let them sit in the mid-summer sun to early springtime.
 Now some people will put organic fertilizer on top during this process to help the plants grow and some will use store-bought stuff.
-That is all personal choice; I did absolutely nothing but let them sit.
+That is all a personal choice; you can do absolutely nothing but let them do their thing.

-I used a few small tools to just open up the bale where I plan to plant seeds.
-I then put in my soil and seeds.
-For rows like corn and carrots, I used a large cutting knife from the $.99 store to cut across the bale grain and then dug out the “guts” of it to put my soil in and plant.
+Then, use a few small tools to just open up the straw bale where you plan to plant seeds.
+Put in soil and seeds.
+For rows like corn and carrots, use a large cutting knife from the $.99 store to cut across the bale grain and then dig out the “guts” of it to put soil in and plant.

-I also made flash cards of what seeds I planted with the name, date planted, date sprouted, date harvested, estimated harvest date and days to maturity of each seed type.
+Make flashcards of what seeds you planted with the name, date planted, date sprouted, date harvested, estimated harvest date and days to maturity of each seed type.

-I put each packet in its own snack size zip lock baggie.
-If the seeds fell out of the packet they wouldn’t get scattered all over, because I don’t want to fold the packets, too.
-I can refer to them as needed if I want to compare dates and such.
+Put each packet in its own snack-size zip lock baggie.
+If the seeds fall out of the packet they wouldn’t get scattered all over.
+You can easily check them if you want to compare dates and such.
 Ninety-nine cents gets you 60 baggies.

-So far everything is growing great and hassle free.
-Aside from some grass that is growing on the bales, it’s working beautifully.
-The bales stay nice and luke warm inside, and I have not used any chemicals or fertilizers other than the potting soil I started the seeds in.
+Everything will grow great and hassle-free.
+Aside from some grass that will probably grow on the bales, it will work beautifully.
+The bales will stay nice and lukewarm inside, and you will not find any chemicals or fertilizers other than the potting soil initially used for the seeds.